k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 The Business Entities & referential data option enables to extract Business Entities from a source environment.
 The user can select tables related to the Business Entities.
 This is the default option.

-The following information needs to be set for *Entities & referential data*:
+The following information needs to be set for the *Entities & referential data* option:

 ![source-entities](images/task_source_settings_entities.png)